 Sarah was put forward for the 'leave it 'til later project at school, as there were concerns about her risk taking behaviour and views regarding relationships.
 Sarah quickly became very honest about her and her friends choices but seemed very unaware of the risks they were putting themselves in, such as drinking at house parties, getting into older boys cars and unprotected sexual activity.

 Gradually throughout the sessions Sarah was able to reflect on some of the situations she had been in and how naïve she had been to the risk of sexual exploitation.
 Sarah has now decided to move away from certain peers who she feels have a bad influence on her but has also become a mature voice within her group of friends.
 She has made the choice to now concentrate on her own wellbeing and education and aims to successfully move towards her chosen career.

 We work with many young people of a variety of ages, ability and need including some of the most vulnerable young people at risk of sexual exploitation.
 We offer personalised sessions for schools, youth organisations and youth clubs including:

 Small group work

-- Chic project which is a prevention strategy that provides young women with 6 sessions which aims for them to become more resilient and less socially isolated.
+Chic project is a prevention strategy that provides young women with 6 sessions which aims for them to become more resilient and less socially isolated.
 We hope for them to remain engaged in education with improved attitudes to learning, concentrating on future aspirations and what it means to them to succeed.

-- Leave it 'til later group programme which consists of 12 weekly sessions aimed at adopting and reinforcing approaches that empower young people to make informed, safer choices resulting in healthier outcomes and a greater awareness of risk.
+Leave it ’til Later group programme which consists of 12 weekly sessions aimed at adopting and reinforcing approaches that empower young people to make informed, safer choices resulting in healthier outcomes and a greater awareness of risk.

 Providing a personalised package for young people identified as needing more intensive support around their sexual behaviours, with an emphasis towards increasing their resilience, improving their ability to make healthier choices and reducing their vulnerability to risk.